jataware/uncharted-ta1-pipeline/pipelines/segmentation/README.md

 ### Overview ###

-* The pipeline itself is defined in `segmentation_pipeline.py` and is suitable for integration into other systems
+* Pipeline is defined in `segmentation_pipeline.py` and is suitable for integration into other systems
 * Model weights can be input from S3 or local drive
 * Input is a image (ie binary image file buffer)
 * Ouput is segmentation polygon results as a JSON object, either as a `SegmentationResults` object or a `PageExtraction` object (the latter being part of the CMA TA1 schema)